dssg/match.edu/README.md

 * Attendance records, which tell us how many excused and unexcused absences a student accrued in each of 4 years of high school.
 * Test records, which give the state standardized test scores as well as some national ones such as the PSAT, SAT, ACT, AP, etc.

+We also use the National Student Clearinghouse (NSC) data to get the college outcome of the students.
+The NSC data reports which college a student attended for each semester or quarter that a student remained in college.

+ Mesa Public School has joined the NSC data with the Mesa student records.

 ## The project

 ### Data Processing